Fate versus Free-Will

 All this leads us to the concept of 'Providence' which we mentioned earlier.
 The Neoplatonic philosopher Proclus, whose ideas we discussed in the second of our articles on esoteric philosophy, had many doubts about Providence—no less than ten in fact!
 We do not have the time or space to consider his ideas in any depth in this investigation, which you can easily look up for yourself in Thomas Taylor's excellent translation of Proclus' Ten Doubts Concerning Providence and a Solution of Those Doubts and on the Subsistence of Evil published in the 19th century.
 In essence, Proclus' arguments are the same as we hear today whenever Fate and Free-Will come under discussion.
 For, it is argued, if there is such a thing as Providence, then this same Providence, by saving us from the course and results of our actions, or the actions of others, would interfere with our freedom and the freedom of the rest.

 Taken to its logical conclusion this suggests that if Providence would act in such a way that a poor person would suddenly win the Lottery, thus obliterating want at a stroke, their freedom to live in penury would be impaired, and any virtue caused by their patience in adversity would be lost!
-This argument is no more far fetched than the opposition of the Church barely a hundred and fifty years ago to the use of anaesthetics, because, it said, the sufferer would lose great rewards in the afterlife if he endured his terrible agonies with due courage and patience now.
+This argument is no more far fetched than the opposition of the Church barely a hundred and fifty years ago to the use of anaesthetics, because, it said, the sufferer would lose great rewards in the afterlife if he didn't endure his terrible agonies with due courage and patience now.
 It is easy to make such idiotic and thoughtless—and even cruel statements—when one is in good health and has plenty of cash!
 But we rather suspect that the virtuous folks who endorse such notions would tell another tale when they themselves had to suffer!
 They would cry out to God to help them, and forget all about patience and any future reward.
 How merciful God must be, and how forbearing of the follies and presumption of men!

 Proclus begins his argument by discussing the rules about Providence laid down by Plato, who, he says, compels us by irrefutable arguments to confess the existence of this Providence.
 Plato, Proclus says: "shows that to the last limit of intelligence the World-Creator has elaborated the production of every detail by his providential energies.
 These Platonic demonstrations are supported by the testimony of the Chaldean Oracles which will fully convince the worthiest worshippers of the Gods that the oracular tradition demonstrates Providence's existence, even in opposition to the conceptions of the multitude, exorcising the phantasms which prevent them from believing that all things exist in conformity with the will of Providence, leading them up from hypocritical verbiage to the truth of things."
 Thus speaks Plato as recapitulated in the words of Proclus, and there is nothing we can see against this statement.

 That the Law we call Providence does exist is certain; but it is not at all certain how it will work out in various instances, and we alluded to this earlier when we mentioned how one might foresee and predict coming events.
 We must bear this in mind at all times, for—as John Temple discusses in his excellent article on Prayer—God (or Providence, if you like) does not always answer our prayers in the way we might wish them answered.
 This brings us to another question.
 What is Providence?
 Is it God, omnipotence, the First Cause, the Infinite, the Eternal, or is it, or He, any of the forms men call God?
 Or is it the Son of God, called Jesus by Christians, Horus by the ancient Egyptians, and Krishna by the Hindus?
-Or is it perhaps the Way, the Tao, the Truth, the Life, the Light of the World, or the Sun of Righteousness?
+Or is it perhaps the Way, the Tao of Lao Tzu, the Truth, the Life, the Light of the World, or the Sun of Righteousness?
 Or is it an attribute of the Creator or Creators, such as infinite power, wisdom, goodness, justice, truth, love, mercy, holiness, glory, and so on and so forth?
 Is Providence 'The Mediator', under whatever form or shape or personality we consider him to be?
 Does Providence, as seen by Plato or Proclus, save, uphold, preserve, predestinate, elect, ordain, bless or sanctify?
 If any or all these attributes consist and are Providence, do they interfere with our free-will?

 We gave you the answer to these questions earlier when we said that we have free-will, provided always that we choose to exercise it.
 We can choose to cooperate with the dictates of Providence, however we may regard them, or we can refuse to do so.
 We would add that if Providence (whatever form this may have) makes a decision which seems to interfere with our freedom, it does so for our ultimate good, as the friend of the writer of this article mentioned earlier discovered when an inner voice warned him not to travel to his appointment.
 It is just the same as if one of our readers should say that because we attempt to guide him or her along the Path to the Light, we are interfering with their freedom.
 This is not so, for all our readers have the free-will to accept or reject such guidance.